Sanidhyafeaturist/SyncSphere/README.md

 ## Overview
 The SyncSphere is a Python-based application that provides functionalities for user registration, updating, and deletion.
 It utilizes a MySQL database to store user data securely.
+This type of sql model is also used by GitLab.

 ## Features
 - User registration with email and password